Xilinx/foc-motor-ctrl/docs/src/introduction.md

 Torque control implements a closed loop control focused on maintaining a specified torque value.
 In this mode of operation the q-vector provides the useful torque output of the motor and the d-vector the force that is parallel to the rotor.
-The d-vector represents non-useful force and thus any non-zero value is considered an error.
+The d-vector represents the direct or non-rotational force vector and when in non-field-weakening control scenarios is controlled around a zero set-point.

 ![Torque-Control](./media/torqc.png)